katyexp-cloud/AFCode-Compiler/README.md

     * Resize via hotkeys or dragging.
 Console/Canvas/Both view.
     * Manually adjustable height of listbox bookmarks.
     * Autosave of all entries and layout to .json when closed.

-## Known issues
-* find nodes in canvas sometimes off due to zoom
-* scrollbars glitching when resizing windows
-* obliteration is heavy on CPU
-* obliteration click out+in glitchy

-## What would be great if it had
-* debug console jumps to bug line via click
+    * Start always with the last project open.

 ---

 ## Usage Instructions

+### Run Code

+* compile and run with debug console
+* shift-Run Code for Run Code & Save

+### Render

+* Renders OOP graph into canvas
+* Fills Bookmarks - classes and defs
+* shift-Render for Render & Save

+### Build .exe

+* Starts WIndows cmd and builds .exe via pyinstall command
+* choose (or write) additionall "--" commands in the middle pane
+* shift-Build .exe for Build .exe & Save

-### Open File/Folder
+### Open

 * opens filedialog -> choose .py file; if not selected -> choose folder
+* shift-open to Open recent history popup

-### Run Code
+### Save

-* compile and run with it's own debug console (white)
+* Save - overwrite; if nothing to overwrite, then Save As

 ### Class/function bookmarks